-$^{3}$ It is to be noted, however, that their model increases an agent's trust even if the performance of its opponent has not been faultless (e.g. a buyer not using the bandwidth completely but partially).
+3It is to be noted, however, that their model increases an agent's trust even if the performance of its opponent has not been faultless (e.g. a buyer not using the bandwidth completely but partially).
 This allows the opponent to exploit the agent so long as the opponent is not "completely defecting".
+While this property of the model may not harm the system analysed by the authors, it seems to be counterintuitive to the ideal attributes of a trust model which should prevent the agent implementing it being exploited.

-The model used by Witkowski et al. simplifies the calculation of trust through equations that deal with measurable quantities of bandwidth allocation and bandwidth use.
+bandwidth use.
 Other models such as (Mui et al., 2002; Sen and Sajja, 2002; Schillo et al., 2000) consider the performance of an agent to be simply a bistable value (good or bad).
 While these models achieve the objectives of the agents for the specific simulation settings studied, they cannot generally be used more widely because realistic interactions in an open distributed system involve richer outcomes (e.g. quality of goods traded, efficiency of task handling, duration of task).
 To overcome this, we need more generic means of assessing performance over time.
 To this end, Sabater et al. (through the REGRET system) do not just limit the overall performance to a bistable value or to an efficiency measure (as per Witkowski et al.), but rather attribute some fuzziness to the notion of performance (Sabater and Sierra, 2002).
 Thus, depending on the context, the performance of an agent can be subjectively judged on a given scale where -1 represents very poor performance, 0 represents neutral, and +1 represents being very good.
 REGRET actually gives richer semantics to ratings (or impressions) by defining their particular characteristics.
 For example, an agent can express a satisfaction -0.5 for the delivery date of some goods and +1 for the price of the same goods.
 These impressions are then analysed and aggregated using fuzzy reasoning techniques to elicit a representative value for the overall impression (or trust) of one agent on another.